abitofalchemy/Frienso/FriensoAlpha/README.md

                     back to normal size and poistion.

                     - 18Jun14/SA:  Fixed a problem with the WatchMe events crashing.

+                    - 19Jun14/SA:  Fixed problem: After accepting to 'Wactch' a coreFriend, reopening/ relaunching app was putting the user back in Watch request mode; now accepted requests stick to the mapView
+                    - Bypassing the coreFriendRequest (not working for me:Sal) to look at local corefriends dictionary to determine list of friends to send watchMe requests.

 * ver 1.5 build 25  - Fixed minor issues with the Profile & CoreCircle views; redoing the way the user